Anxiety has no cure, but CBD might be able to help you deal with its effects.

 6. Use It As a Supplement, Not a Replacement

 Don’t replace your prescribed drugs or treatments with CBD.
 Instead, use it as a supplement with your normal medication, as long as it jives.
-CBD is widely used to help with the pain associated with cancer treatment, multiple sclerosis, and Parkinson’s.
+CBD is widely used to help with daily pains you may experience in your life.

 In terms of anxiety, CBD could work as a substitute for your regular medication.
 Under the supervision of your psychologist, you can try phasing out your prescription meds in favor of CBD.

 Furthermore, if you’re pregnant or nursing, be cautious with CBD use.
 As we’ve stated, CBD research is in its infancy and there’s even less into its effects on a fetus.

 There’s a lot that we don’t know about how not only CBD but THC affects the growing brain of an infant.
 It might be wise to stay away from cannabis altogether when pregnant.

 If you get your CBD from a dispensary or reputable online shop, you’re getting it from an expert that knows what certain amounts and strains can do.
 Even if your doctor suggests that you start taking CBD, they might not be well-versed enough to give you the right information on how much to take, and some information should not be given as they are generally not medical professionals.

 Most dispensary workers are dedicated, informative, and well-trained in all things cannabis, so they will be able to offer the best advice.